-Summer is also fresh pepper season, and pasilla peppers are one of my favorite types of pepper to cook with.
+Summer is privately known to me as fresh pepper season.
+It is their peak growing season, and they have the best flavor!
+Pasilla peppers are one of my favorite types of pepper to cook with.
 You definitely can't go wrong with this Mexican stuffed pepper recipe.

-This easy ground beef stuffed pasilla pepper recipe is perfect for an easy dinner.
+This easy ground beef stuffed pasilla pepper recipe (aka stuffed poblano recipe) is perfect for an easy dinner.
 If you love pepper flavor, try this hearty Unstuffed Pepper Soup recipe too!

 What are pasilla peppers?

 Pasilla peppers are the dried form of poblano peppers and are mild to medium spicy peppers on the large side.
-There is often confusion in stores, as I found out, where many stores label fresh poblano peppers and pasilla peppers. making them perfect to stuff and bake.
-I love spicy foods, but I have yet to find a spicy pasilla pepper.
-Pasilla peppers are in stores year-round, thanks to moderate Mexican weather.
+There is often confusion in stores, as I found out recently, where many stores label fresh poblano peppers as pasilla peppers.

 TIP: Drain the fat out of the pan into a paper cup.
 (Don't dump grease down the sink, it can adhere to pipes causing blockages later on!)
 Once the fat cools, toss it into the trash.

-Step 4: Add tomatoes and continue to cook.
-Stuff each pepper with the meat mixture.
+Step 4: Add a can of diced tomatoes and continue to cook on medium heat.
+When the mixture is done cooking, stuff each pepper with the meat mixture.

-Step 5: Top with corn and shredded cheese.
+Step 5: Top the stuffed pasilla peppers with corn and shredded cheese.
 Bake for 30 minutes at 375º F.

 Note most shredded cheese brands should be gluten free, but it is important always to read the labels!